Privacy & Security Policy

 Photographs are held in the following legislation, which Vervate adhere to:

-Where photographs are taken for a client of Vervate’s (in GDPR speak they are the ‘Controller’), we do so via a contract and Licence to Use.
+Where photographs are taken for a client of Vervate’s (in UK GDPR speak they are the ‘Controller’), we do so via a contract and Licence to Use.
 If you have issues about this then please do contact us directly or if you are an employee, refer directly to your employer or HR Department for clarification.

 Where a photograph is taken in a public space, Vervate retain the right to own the photograph in lieu of further or differing GDPR legislation.

-Where a Vervate Photographer (a ‘sub-processor’) asks you for consent to take your photograph – for instance posing in a shopping centre, then we will take that as consent in lieu of further guidance from GDPR.
+Where a Vervate Photographer (a ‘sub-processor’) asks you for consent to take your photograph – for instance posing in a shopping centre, then we will take that as consent in lieu of further guidance from UK GDPR.
 Such occasions are already under the legislative banner of the DPA.
 You can also refer any concerns about that to the owner of the space you are in (for example the Shopping Centre).

 VERVATE TRUST POLICY: We do therefore have a pertinent Business Interest for taking photographs and processing them, but please do be assured that we take security and your own identity very seriously.